ruvnet/rUv-dev/README.md

 ## Introduction

-rUv-dev is a cutting-edge development setup that integrates AI-powered tools and utilities to enhance your productivity and creativity.
+rUv-dev is a cutting-edge Ai development setup for Codespace and VScode that integrates AI-powered tools and utilities to enhance your productivity and creativity.
 By combining the power of Open Interpreter, Jupyter Notebook, liteLLM, and a curated set of dotfiles, rUv-dev provides a seamless and intelligent development workflow.

 ## Benefits